MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

 # Description
 The proposed APIs will allow the end developers to stream the captured or composed video frame to the WebView renderer where Javascript is able to insert the frame to the page through W3C standard API of Video, MediaStream element for displaying it.
-The API will use the shared GPU texture buffer so that it can minimize the overall cost with regards to frame copy.
+The API will use the shared GPU texture so that it can minimize the overall cost with regards to frame copy.

 The proposed APIs have dependency on the DirectX and its internal attributes such as adapter LUID so it supports only Win32/C++ APIs at this time.